Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

   is_nation_ally_spawning_requiring_public_status: 'false'
   # If non zero it delays any spawn request by x seconds.
   teleport_warmup_time: '0'
+  # Number of seconds that must pass before a player can use /t spawn or /res spawn.
+  spawn_cooldown_time: '30'
+  # Number of seconds that must pass before pvp can be toggled by a town.
+  # Applies to residents of the town using /res toggle pvp, as well as
+  # plots having their PVP toggled using /plot toggle pvp.
+  pvp_cooldown_time: '30'
   # Respawn the player at his town spawn point when he/she dies
   town_respawn: 'false'
   # Town respawn only happens when the player dies in the same world as the town's spawn point.